renmeii/SATpwnlugin/README.md

 The SATpwn plugin is an advanced tool for Pwnagotchi that replaces the default decision-making process with an intelligent, adaptive learning system.
 It uses a client scoring system to focus on high-value targets and a history-based, weighted algorithm to select the most productive Wi-Fi channels.

 This plugin was built to be a custom, lightweight alternative to other advanced plugins, focusing on efficient channel hopping and tactical client selection.
-It now features multiple operating modes to adapt to different environments, from stationary analysis to mobile handshake capture, and includes a sophisticated "auto" mode that uses GPS data to make intelligent decisions.
+It now features multiple operating modes to adapt to different environments, from stationary analysis to mobile handshake capture, and includes a sophisticated "auto" mode that determines activity to make intelligent decisions.

 ## Features